[lcw_redirect]

 ⚠️ Error Handling

-If the url attribute is empty or missing, the shortcode will display the message:
+If the url attribute is missing or empty, you’ll see this message:

 URL is required for redirect shortcode